Redfin Corporation (RDFN) Shares Down Despite Recent Market Volatility

 Compass Point gave a rating of “Sell” to RDFN, setting the target price at $2.25 in the report published on November 10th of the previous year.

-During the last 5 trading sessions, RDFN rose by +5.45%, which changed the moving average for the period of 200-days by -29.93% in comparison to the 20-day moving average, which settled at $8.13.
-In addition, Redfin Corporation saw 104.72% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RDFN fell by -3.64%, which changed the moving average for the period of 200-days by -26.35% in comparison to the 20-day moving average, which settled at $8.33.
+In addition, Redfin Corporation saw 96.46% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading